Prantaneel-Pegu/Personal_Website/src/data/post/painting-with-css-exploring-mesh-gradients.md

 ## Why They Work So Well

 There’s a reason mesh gradients have become so popular among modern web designers.
 Their visual softness and natural flow immediately convey a sense of sophistication and smoothness.
 They're perfect for hero sections, landing pages, login screens, and anywhere you want to evoke emotion without overwhelming the user.
-With just the right blend of colors, you can create feelings of warmth, coolness, mystery, or even nostalgia — without using a single image.
+With just the right blend of colors, you can create feelings of warmth, coolness, mystery, or even nostalgia without using a single image.

 Because mesh gradients aren’t tied to symmetry or strict directionality, they feel more organic.
 That gives them a hand-painted charm that’s hard to achieve with traditional CSS tools.
-They can make a tech startup feel more human, a portfolio feel more artistic, or a brand feel more premium — simply by what colors you choose and how you layer them.
+They can make a tech startup feel more human, a portfolio feel more artistic, or a brand feel more premium, simply by what colors you choose and how you layer them.

 ## Using Mesh Gradients